julianperrott/Blog/blog/content/post/Unmanaged Oracle Client on Docker For Windows 2016 With IIS and a DotNet 4.5 Application.md

 +++

-Docker is an interesting container technology which Microsoft is making available on thier Windows Server 2016 platform.
+Docker is an interesting container technology which Microsoft is making available on their Windows Server 2016 platform.

 For 4.x dotnet applications which need a connection to an Oracle database the managed Oracle Data Access Client is the easiest route to take these days, but if you must use the unmanaged version, then this blog will show you the way to setup your Docker images and